platformio/platformio-docs/core/userguide/device/cmd_monitor.rst

 End of line mode (``CR``, ``LF`` or ``CRLF``), default ``CRLF``

-**NEW**: Available in Miniterm/PySerial 3.0
+Can be customized in :ref:`projectconf` using :ref:`projectconf_monitor_eol` option.

 .. option::
     --raw

-Do not apply any encodings/transformations
+Do not apply any encodings/transformations.

+Can be customized in :ref:`projectconf` using :ref:`projectconf_monitor_raw` option.

 .. option::
     --exit-char